- Delgadillo’s Snow Cap Drive-in eatery and roadside attraction located along Route 66 in Seligman, Arizona. Photo via Shutterstock

 Roadkill Cafe – Seligman, Arizona

 This quirky restaurant has a very specific theme that’s evident in the name.
-Most of their menu items are named after the varmints that you could find roaming the area.
 Although luckily, you won’t actually have to eat a possum or toad when you sit down at one of their tables.
 The names are just for fun, so for example the “possum blossom” is just another name for chili fries.

 When you’ve been traveling all day, anything sounds appetizing.
 Though this misnomer may be disappointing to more adventurous eaters, this restaurant is worth a stop if you’re going through Arizona.

 You can recognize this building by its bright red exterior and collection of unique antiques and art pieces that decorate the space around it.
 It’s definitely a great stop for the meat lovers of your group, and you can still get some nice juicy steak, chicken, and buffalo wings.